 Our youngest daughter Payton was diagnosed with Autism Spectrum Disorder (ASD) when she was just two years old.
 That was seven years ago.
 Fast forward to today: she is about to turn nine years old next week and is thriving, doing very well in school with lots of great friends and a fantastic personality.
 She is so excited about her birthday and hosting her friends for her very first sleepover party.

-Payton’s amazing trajectory is the result of a ton of hard work on her part, the dedication and sacrifice of her mother, Jackie, and the wonderful care team of Susan Pike and Patti Malatesta-Di Sante from MFAST that we had for over six years of applied behavior analysis (ABA) therapy.
+Payton’s amazing trajectory is the result of a ton of hard work on her part, the dedication and sacrifice of her mother, Jackie, and the wonderful care team of Susan Pike and Patti Malatesta-Di Sante from MFAST that we had for over six years of applied behaviour analysis (ABA) therapy.
 Our family has seen firsthand the power of care and dedication in helping people on the spectrum improve their quality of life and achieve better outcomes.

 That is why we have been watching the news about the redesign of the autism funding model in Ontario with more than just a passing interest.
 The proper care and intervention can make a world of difference for people on the spectrum, just like it did for Payton.
 But the latest changes that were subsequently rolled back highlight how we can’t be overly reliant on the government; we need solutions from the private sector as well.
 Allow me to introduce you to Awake Labs.